gvwilson/browsercast/CONTRIBUTING.md

 > Note: the demonstration in `./v2` uses handwritten HTML.
 > In practice,
 > we expect that most browsercasts will be generated from Markdown by a template engine.
+> We also expect this to be usable on larger mobile devices such as IPads and not only desktops.

 ## Feature Details